Howa Golden Bear

-Overview
+History

-Howa Industries established their firearms manufacturing plant in 1960 after World War II.
+Howa Industries established its firearms manufacturing plant in 1960 after World War II.
 In the same year, Howa released the M300 as a hunting gun for domestic markets.
 Soon after releasing the Howa M300, the company began working on a new type of a hunting rifle in order to meet the demand for large-caliber bolt-action rifles in Japan.
-During the development, the designers used the Finnish SAKO L61R "Finnbear" as basis of the design.
+During the development, the designers used the Finnish SAKO L61R "Finnbear" as the basis of the design.

 In 1967, Howa introduced the Howa Golden Bear large-caliber rifle at the US Open rifle exhibition in Chicago, USA.
 At the time, it was the only large caliber hunting rifle available domestically in Japan.
+Approximately 3000 golden bear rifles were sold to the United States and passed every test at the renowned HP White Laboratory, one of the world's most renowned firearms testing facilities.
+Following the launch of the weapon, Howa gained popularity and acceptability in the American market.

 The Golden Bear was launched in Japan and the United States in 1967, and the export specification grades were three types: deluxe, presentation, and medallion.
 In Japan, only the deluxe model was sold.

-In United States, the Howa rifles were sold by Dickson Roses company as "Dickson-Howa Golden Bear".
-Also in the US Market, Weatherby, which had a business connections with Howa, also sold Howa rifles (OEM) under the name of Weatherby Vanguard.
+In the United States, the Howa rifles were sold by Dickson Roses company as "Dickson-Howa Golden Bear".
+Also in the US Market, Weatherby, which had business connections with Howa, also sold Howa rifles (OEM) under the name of Weatherby Vanguard.

-In 1979, an updated design/model of the Howa Golden Bear, the M1500 was introduced, with the older Golden Bear model becoming discontinued in same year.
+In 1979, an updated design/model of the Howa Golden Bear, the M1500 were introduced, with the older Golden Bear model becoming discontinued in same year.